 The Appellant must also provide the Court a check in the amount of $30.00 made payable to the Sheriff of the county in which the case is being filed.

 The Appellant must also pay a filing fee of $135.00.
+Payments can be made with check, cash, or money order.
+Currently, we are unable to accept credit/debit card payments at the Court.
 The Court may also require a non-resident Appellant to post a bond.
 Until

 these documents are filed with the Court and the appropriate fees are

 paid, the appeal will not be processed.

 After the appeal has been filed along with the appropriate documentation